What is a Webhook Gateway?

 There are a growing number of solutions available that provide webhook gateway functionality:

-- Hookdeck: Focuses on reliable webhook ingestion, delivery, observability, and error handling for engineering teams dealing with large-scale webhook traffic.
+- Hookdeck Event Gateway: Focuses on reliable webhook ingestion, observability, and error handling for engineering teams dealing with large-scale webhook traffic.

-- Svix: Most commonly used by API plaforms for outbound webhooks.
+- Svix: Most commonly used by API platforms for outbound webhooks.

 - Convoy: Open-source, cloud-native webhooks gateway.

-- Zapier and Make: Although considered more low-code/node-code iPaaS solutions than webhook gateways, these well-known platforms can receive webhooks and trigger outbound webhooks.
+- Zapier and Make: Although considered more low-code/no-code iPaaS solutions than webhook gateways, these well-known platforms can receive webhooks and trigger outbound webhooks.

 Conclusion